uhppoted/uhppoted-python/README.md

 # uhppoted-python

-Python API for the UHPPOTE TCP/IP access controllers, generated from the models in [uhppoted-codegen](https://github.com/uhppoted/uhppoted-codegen).
+Very thin Python wrapper around the request/response API for the UHPPOTE TCP/IP access controllers, generated from the models  in [uhppoted-codegen](https://github.com/uhppoted/uhppoted-codegen).
 A demo CLI illustrating the use of the API can be found in the [examples/cli](https://github.com/uhppoted/uhppoted-python/tree/main/examples/cli) folder.

 ## Installation